Venkat-Rajgopal/venkat-rajgopal.github.io/about/index.md

 What about stuff outside of Math / Statistics and AI ?

 I live in Leipzig which is couple of hours from Berlin.
 Over the years Leipzig has quitely grown under the shadows of its Big brother Berlin.
-Leipzig apart from being a music loving city (coutesy of [Johann Sebastian Bach's](https://en.wikipedia.org/wiki/Johann_Sebastian_Bach) influnce) is also one of the finest city for Bike riding.
+Leipzig apart from being a music loving city (coutesy of [Johann Sebastian Bach's](https://en.wikipedia.org/wiki/Johann_Sebastian_Bach) influence) is also one of the finest city for Bike riding.

 Discovering places in Germany on the Bike has been a real motivation for me.
+Biking has helped me free up my mind clogged with unnecessary thoughts.
 So far i have never owned a car but i have owned 3 professional mountain bikes.

 I have never had meat in my life and neither intend to do so.

 I only listen to _pure music_ which i feel is 80's Thrash Metal and pure instrumental music.
-I am a big admirer of some of the really talanted Indian Folk and Metal bands ([Indian Ocean](https://en.wikipedia.org/wiki/Indian_Ocean_(band)),  [Kryptos](https://en.wikipedia.org/wiki/Kryptos_(band))) who are largely unnoticed in India particularly because of lack of musical knowledge.
+I am a big admirer of some of the really talanted Indian Folk and Metal bands ([Indian Ocean](https://en.wikipedia.org/wiki/Indian_Ocean_(band)),  [Kryptos](https://en.wikipedia.org/wiki/Kryptos_(band))) who are largely unnoticed in India particularly because of lack of non-commercial musical knowledge.

 Having brought up in India, it is normal to speak multiple languages.
 I speak 6 languages.
 Professionally you can communicate with me in English and German.